digitalraven/kittenblock-safari/README.md

 Installing
 The easy way:

-Download XtoY.safariext and double-click on the file.
+Download kittenblock.safariext and double-click on the file.